ejkani/ejkani/README.md

 * `May 2010 -> May 2013` \
   **St. Olavs Hospital - Senior Consultant** \
-  Creating of a PWA (Progressive Web Application) for registration of cancer patients level of pain and a dynamic questionnaire that gave Doctors a suggestion of medications for the patient.
-Used HTML5, SVG and JavaScript for frontend and a C# and SqlServer backend.
+  Creating of a PWA (Progressive Web Application) to use as a tool for Doctor to patient interaction.

 * `April 2004 -> March 2009` \
   **Basware - Software System Architect** \
-  Development and maintenance of accounting back-office system, mainly in Visual Basic and C#.
+  Developing a Tender system for use within EU.

 * `May 2001 -> April 2004` \
   **Merit Consulting Group / Intentia - Business Intelligence Consultant** \
-  Development and maintenance of accounting back-office system, mainly in Visual Basic and C#.
+  Working as BI Consultant and implementing Data Warehouse solutions for customers.